Le Mans Cup: History

 The GT3 Le Mans Cup was created in 2016 after the GTC category was dropped from the European Le Mans Series.
-The new tournament was designed primarily to increase the number of amateur drivers.
-The teams' champion automatically receives an invitation to take part in the following 24 Hours of Le Mans in the LMGTE Am category.
+The new series was designed primarily to increase the number of amateur drivers.
+The teams' champion automatically receives an invitation to take part in the following 24 Hours of Le Mans in the LMGT3 category.

 From the 2017 season, the series adopted a new format with LMP3 and GT3-class cars competing in their respective categories, with the ACO aiming to create a secondary division of LMP3-racing and promoting the best teams from the Le Mans Cup to the European Le Mans Series.

 A new LMP3 specification with higher power engines was introduced for the 2020 season; this was found to consume more fuel than predicted, forcing pit stop and stint time rule changes.

 The Le Mans weekend originally had a one-hour format in 2017, and has had two 55-minute races every year since 2018.
 The remaining races originally had a two-hour format, later shortened to 1h 50min for the 2022 season, to enable removal of this second mandatory pit stop.

-Starting in the 2025 Le Mans Cup Season, the LMP3 Class will be split into two with the introduction of LMP3 Pro-Am as well as new ACO Generation III LMP3 Built cars will be eligible for the category such as the Ginetta G61-LT-P3 Evo, Ligier JS P325, Duqueine D09, and the ADESS AD25 all of which use a V35A 3.5L Toyota V6 twin turbo engine and Michelin tyres.
+Starting in the 2025 Le Mans Cup Season, the LMP3 Class will be split into two with the introduction of LMP3 Pro-Am as well as new ACO Generation III LMP3 Built cars will be eligible for the category such as the Ginetta G61-LT-P3 Evo, Ligier JS P325, Duqueine D09, and the ADESS AD25 all of which use a V35A-FTS 3.5L Toyota V6 twin turbo engine and Michelin tyres.